The world's most destructive forest fires

 PATRICK T. FALLON/AFP via Getty Images

-On August 8 people jumped into the ocean to escape fast-moving flames and the historic town of Lahaina was wiped out when wildfires fanned by winds from Hurricane Dora burned everything in its path on the island of Maui in Hawaii.
-Boats burned in harbours, over 2,000 structures were destroyed or damaged and the oldest living banyan tree on the island, estimated to be 150 years old, was burned to a crisp.
-With 110 people dead and thousands still missing, Hawaii governor Josh Green declared that it could well be the deadliest US fire ever.
-"Our hearts [are broken] beyond repair,” he said.
+In early August, people jumped into the ocean to escape fast-moving flames and the historic town of Lahaina was wiped out when wildfires, fanned by winds from Hurricane Dora, swept across the island of Maui in Hawaii.
+Boats burned in harbours, 2,000-plus structures were destroyed or damaged and the oldest living banyan tree on the island, estimated to be 150 years old, was burned to a crisp.

 DESIREE MARTIN/AFP via Getty Images

-In mid-August a ferocious inferno fuelled by highly flammable pine trees tore through 1,800 hectares (4,450 acres) in northern Tenerife, with isolated mountain villages evacuated and flames threatening the tourist hotspots of Santa Cruz de Tenerife and Puerto de la Cruz.
-Authorities deployed 14 aircraft and a combined 250 firefighters and military to battle the blaze which started in the steep ravines near the Mount Teide volcano and hence difficult to control.
-A heatwave in the Canary Islands the week before left many areas bone dry, adding even more fuel to a fire that authorities described as “out of control.”
+In mid-August, a ferocious inferno fuelled by flammable pine trees tore through 4,450 acres on the island of Tenerife, with mountain villages evacuated and flames threatening tourist hotspots like Santa Cruz de Tenerife.
+Authorities deployed 14 aircraft and 250 firefighters and military to battle the blaze, which started in the steep ravines near the Mount Teide volcano and were difficult to control.
+A heatwave the week before left the area bone dry, adding even more fuel to a fire that authorities described as "out of control".